greatscottgadgets/packetry/docs/source/quick_start.rst

 Start Capturing USB Traffic
 ---------------------------

 Make sure that "Cynthion" is selected in the Device Drop-down.
-If this list is empty, use the Scan Button to search for a capture device.
+If this list is empty, check that your Cynthion is connected via its CONTROL port and is running the USB analyzer gateware.

-Select the target device speed from the Speed Drop-down.
-If you don't know the target speed, try each speed until you find the one that works for your device.
-(Automatic speed detection coming soon!)

 Click the Capture Button.